techcto/quickstart-solodev-eks/pages/deploy-solodev-cms.md

-# Deploy Solodev DCX on an EKS Cluster via CloudFormation
+# Deploy Solodev CMS on an EKS Cluster via CloudFormation
-The following steps will allow you to deploy Solodev DCX to an existing EKS cluster by launching a new stack via AWS CloudFormation.
-Additional installation methods are available including <a href="https://github.com/techcto/charts">via Helm Charts</a> or via <a href="deploy-solodev-dcx-kcmd.md">custom kubectl commands</a>.
+The following steps will allow you to deploy Solodev CMS to an existing EKS cluster by launching a new stack via AWS CloudFormation.
+Additional installation methods are available including <a href="https://github.com/techcto/charts">via Helm Charts</a> or via <a href="deploy-solodev-cms-kcmd.md">custom kubectl commands</a>.

 ## Step 1: Subscribe on the AWS Marketplace
 If you have not already done so, you'll first need to subscribe to Solodev on the <a href="https://aws.amazon.com/marketplace/pp/B07XV951M6">AWS Marketplace.</a> Click the button below to get started: